Veryovkina Cave: History

-August 2021 – "Perovo" expedition found a body of a caver at −1100 m.
+During an expedition in 2021, PST found the body of a caver, who died exploring on his own, at −1100 m.
 He was later identified as Sergei Kozeev, who left his home in Sochi (Russia) on 1 November 2020 and began descent into Veryovkina, where he spent around a week at a −600 m permanent camp.
-Then he continued his descent down to technically challenging parts at −1100 m where he got stuck due to inadequate equipment and skill, and died of hypothermia.
+Then he continued his descent down to technically challenging parts at −1100 m where he got stuck, and died of hypothermia.
+He did not bring stirrups necessary to climb out of the lower, perpetually wet, regions of the cave.
 The body was eventually recovered after a complex retrieval operation on 17 August 2021.